Society for Information Display: History

-In early 1960s, IRE (Institute of Radio Engineers.
-Later IRE was merged with AIEE to form IEEE in January, 1963.) declined to create a new Section devoted solely to electronic information displays.
-This caused founders from IRE to start their own society, Society for Information Display (SID).
+In early 1960s, the Institute of Radio Engineers (IRE) declined to create a new section devoted solely to electronic information displays.
+This caused founders from the IRE to start their own society, the Society for Information Display (SID).

 SID was founded when Dr. Luxenberg held a meeting on September 29, 1962 at UCLA in Boelter Hall.
 There were 39 initial attendees.
 One of the founding members of SID was Edith M. Bairdain.
 The organization was made up of professionals interested in information display and the interactions between humans and machines.
 The annual SID symposium, seminar and exhibition is known as "Display Week."

 Due to emergence of new display technologies and their successful commercialization, such as cathode-ray tube (CRT), plasma display, liquid-crystal display (LCD) and OLED displays, SID has expanded its scale in membership as well as the attendance in Display Week, its symposium and exhibition.

 In 2020, because of the COVID-19 pandemic, SID Display Week was held for the first time online.
 The event drew more than 5,500 attendees from 50+ countries and Takatoshi Tsujimura was named SID president.

+Awards

+Karl Ferdinand Braun Prize

+The Karl Ferdinand Braun Prize is awarded "for an outstanding technical achievement in, or contribution to, display technology."
+The Prize is named after German physicist Karl Ferdinand Braun, the inventor of the cathode-ray tube.